Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 What is the difference between Ozempic and Wegovy?

 Ozempic and Wegovy contain the same active molecule (semaglutide) but differ in maximum dose and approved use.
 Ozempic is approved for type 2 diabetes at doses up to 2.0 mg weekly.
-Wegovy is approved for chronic weight management in obesity at 2.4 mg weekly.
-The Wegovy label additionally requires a BMI ≥30 (or ≥27 with weight-related comorbidity).
-Rybelsus, the third semaglutide brand, is an oral formulation approved only for type 2 diabetes.
+Wegovy injection is approved for chronic weight management in obesity at 2.4 mg weekly, with a 7.2 mg higher-dose pen (CHMP positive opinion May 22, 2026, up to 20.7% mean weight loss) expected to launch in the EU in 2026.
+The Wegovy pill (oral semaglutide 25 mg) was FDA-approved December 22, 2025 as the first oral GLP-1 for weight loss.
+Rybelsus 14 mg remains the T2D-only oral formulation.

 How does semaglutide compare to tirzepatide?